NISH1001/now/README.md

 #### What Are You Working On?
 I am working as a **Data Scientist** in a small (yet exciting) [Barclays Acceleratred](https://home.barclays/who-we-are/innovation/barclays-accelerator/companies/docsumo/) startup [Docsumo](https://docsumo.com/).
-Only few know of this little universe which is doing an impactful works on extracting information and knowledge from documents.
+Only few know of this little galaxy which is revolving around solving the important problem of extracting information and knowledge from documents.

 Note the word *"Scientist"* which is an overstatement for me as I know so little about everything in the universe!